Understanding the dunning process

 Recurly separates the dunning and retry process: we separate the dunning and retry process because, again, not every company’s subscribers respond the same way to dunning emails.
 In addition, our past experience has indicated that the best time to retry payments varies by company.

 Recurly’s approach to revenue recovery has helped merchants report an average drop in involuntary churn from 6% to 1%.
-But we know that there is always room for improvement, so we continue to take steps to improve dunning at Recurly.
-Here are some of our new dunning features:
+Our churn management model helps you:

 Optimize dunning lengths or emails by plan

 Vary dunning approach for trial vs. paying customer